Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/8/2023

 Worked on the UI to improve the appearance - we're still trying to improve our algorithm so it can be more efficient at calculating stats for circuits with many loops and intersections.

+### 6/9/2023

+Worked on adding new fonts, sounds to project

+### 6/11/2023

+Worked on sound effects so that there'd be sound when we add resistors and run program